Mobile phone provider reviews

 How good is Plusnet's mobile coverage?

-Plusnet is a virtual provider, which means it doesn't have its own phone network.
-Instead it uses another providers' infrastructure – in this case EE's - and offers 2G, 3G and 4G coverage.
+Plusnet is a virtual provider, which means it doesn't own its own phone network.
+Instead it uses another provider's infrastructure – in this case EE's - and offers 2G, 3G and 4G coverage.

 Plusnet Mobile's deals